alohadance48/alohadance48/README.md

 - 👋 Hi, I’m @alohadance48
 - 👀 I’m interested in create programm on python and crate website
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on greatest developers!
-- 📫 How to reach me afonskiy.vlad123@gmail.com
+- 📫 How to reach me: `afonskiy.vlad123@gmail.com`
 - 😄 Pronouns: he
 - ⚡ Fun fact: I like rock